bbauska/Coursera-Bootstrap/README.md

 This is specified as destination, colon, source.

 We specify "dist/index.html" : "dist/index.html", meaning that the
-"index.html" in the distribution folder will be &lsqb;inaudible&rsqb; and then put back into the "index.html" file, also in the distribution folder.
+"index.html" in the distribution folder will be \[inaudible\] and then put back into the "index.html" file, also in the distribution folder.

 Similarly, the "contactus.html" specified there and then the